sammyhenningsson/shaf/doc/POLICIES.md

   end
 end
 ```
-Then the controller can call `authorize! :write` in the actions for editing/deleting and fetching of edit-form.
-If the block returns true nothing happens.
-If the block returns false, then the server will respond with "403 Forbidden".
+Now the controller can call `authorize! :write, post` in the actions for editing/deleting and fetching of edit-form.
+This means we have a single method (`write?`) that controls both that we don't give out links to something a client cannot use as well as assuring that the corresponding controller actions are authorized correctly.